ioBroker/ioBroker.simple-api/README.md

 This is RESTFul interface to read the objects and states from ioBroker and to write/control the states over HTTP Get/Post requests.

-**This adapter uses Sentry libraries to automatically report exceptions and code errors to me as the developer.** More details see below!
+**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
+Sentry reporting is used starting with js-controller 3.0.

 ## Usage
 Call in browser ```http://ipaddress:8087/help``` to get the help about API.
 The result is: